 After the 6th month, various food products (e.g. vegetables, fruits, fats, beans, cereals, etc.) can be included.
 It depends on the parents from what their child will start their food adventure.

 It’s worth considering what products occur on their plate first.
 The best choice are low processed and iron-rich products because 4-6-month-old children needs iron the most to replenish iron stores.

 The most valuable products which I see on the plates of veggie kids very often are millet grain, quinoa, sweet potatoes, kale, green beans and broccoli.
 I almost don’t see processed and sweetened cereals.
-This is a huge plus for my veg parents and that’s why I show their veg-kids menus to other parents to inspire them.
+This is a huge plus for my veg parents.
+I often show their veg-kids menus to other parents to inspire them.

 In the first three years of a child’s life, good quality fat should not be limited.
-Children need more of this ingredient, compared to adults, so do not be afraid to give your baby good quality oils, nuts, avocados (kids love avocados!) or seeds.
+Children need more of this ingredient, compared to adults.
+Do not be afraid to give your baby good quality oils, nuts, avocados (kids love avocados!) or seeds.

 Fats which I would recommend the most are rapeseed oil, olive oil, walnut oil, linseed oil, avocado, all kinds of nuts and seeds.

 Another ingredient which you should pay attention to in a vegan diet is calcium, but there is another post about this ingredient (you can find it here).

 If parents would like to introduce honey into a children’s diet they should wait until they are 12 months old.
 This product may contain spores of clostridium botulinum, the cause of child botulism.